olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 The list of instructions are a series of individual left or right instructions, deciding the next node to visit.
 The instructions never terminate, but instead cycle continuously.
 The traversal through the graph terminates at node 'ZZZ'.

-This is a graph problem that must be traversed via a pre-defined path.
+This is a graph problem, with traversal via a pre-defined path.

 ## Part 1